srust/wordpress-operator/README.md

 # wordpress-operator
 A basic Wordpress Operator.

+This operator deploys a wordpress service backed by mysql, with a LoadBalancer service for Wordpress, a NodePort for Mysql, backed by two PVCs, one for each service deployment.

+It is optimized for minikube, and expects a *default* StorageClass to exist.

 # Build

 Type `make` to build the operator.
 Assumes *operator-sdk* is in the path and *docker* is available.